Andrew Steptoe: Career and research

 Steptoe was appointed a lecturer at Christ Church, Oxford, held concurrently with a Medical Research Council Training Fellowship in 1975.
 He resigned these posts in 1977 to take up a lectureship in the newly formed Department of Psychology at St. George's Hospital Medical School in 1977.
 He continued to work at St. George's for 22 years, and was promoted to senior lecturer in 1981 and to Reader in 1987, before being appointed professor and head of department in 1988.
 His teaching of psychology to medical students resulted in a textbook Essential Psychology for Medical Practice.
 In 1983, he was appointed project leader of a Concerted Action on Breakdown in Human Adaptation by the Commission of the European Communities DG XII, continuing this work coordinating projects on stress and health across Europe until 1991.

 He was involved in the early international development of behavioural medicine.
 He was chair of the scientific program committee for the first International Congress of Behavioral Medicine (Uppsala, 1990), and served as President of the International Society of Behavioral Medicine from 1994 to 1996.
 Steptoe was also involved in the professional development of health psychology in the UK.
 He was a founding member of the Division of Health Psychology of the British Psychological Society, and was founding editor (in collaboration with Jane Wardle) of the British Journal of Health Psychology from 1995 to 2001.
 He was also associate editor of Psychophysiology (1982–1986), the Journal of Psychophysiology (1987–1989), the Journal of Psychosomatic Research (1989–1997), the Annals of Behavioral Medicine (1992–1997), the British Journal of Clinical Psychology (1992–1995), and the International Journal of Rehabilitation and Health (1995–2002).
-He is currently associate editor of Aging and Mechanisms of Disease, and section editor of Current Cardiology Reports.
 He has served on the editorial boards of 14 other international journals.
 Steptoe was awarded a DSc by London University in 1995.